Natural gas in Qatar: Production and exports

 In 1997, Qatar began exporting LNG when it sent 5.7 e9cuft of LNG to Spain.
 Qatar has become the world's leading LNG exporter next to Australia.
 In 2009, Qatar exported nearly 1.8 e12cuft of LNG.
 Japan, South Korea, and India were the primary destinations for Qatar's LNG exports, accounting for about 57% in 2009.
 European markets including Belgium, the United Kingdom and Spain were also significant buyers of Qatari LNG, accounting for an additional 33%.

 In 2009, Qatar produced 3.15 e12cuft of natural gas, three times the amount produced in 2000.
 Although the increase in natural-gas production fuels the growing natural-gas requirements of domestic industry and its GTL projects, the bulk of this increase is going towards LNG exports.
 Qatar's natural-gas consumption in 2009 was approximately 745 e9cuft.
 During 2009, Qatar exported over 2.4 e12cuft of natural gas, 70% of which was LNG.
 Qatar currently exports about 2 e9cuft of natural gas per day to the UAE and Oman through the Dolphin pipeline.

-In March 2011, Qatar completed its monumental cycle of LNG infrastructure expansion with the inauguration Qatargas IV, Train 7 (80 e9cuft per year), bringing the total capacity to 3.75 e12cuft per year.
+In March 2011, Qatar completed its monumental cycle of LNG infrastructure expansion with the inauguration QatarEnergy LNG N(4), Train 7 (80 e9cuft per year), bringing the total capacity to 3.75 e12cuft per year.
 Qatari government officials have noted that they do not anticipate building any more LNG facilities in the near-term future, and that any additional capacity increases will be the result of improvements in the existing facilities.

 In 2016, QatarEnergy has entered into an agreement with Dolphin Energy to increase exports by 1 billion cubic feet of natural gas per day.
 This increase if natural gas exports to UAE is responding to increase of demand in the UAE and also matches the export gas pipeline's supply capacity of 3.2 billion cubic feet per day.

 In line with Qatar's plans to significantly expand natural-gas production during the next five years, the country in 2018 pledged investments worth $11.6 billion in Germany, including for the construction of a LNG terminal.
 QatarEnergy thereby hopes to compete with Russian LNG deliveries to Germany amid a fierce debate in the country about its dependence on Russian LNG supply.

+As part of the development in Qatar's LNG sector they are planning to increase LNG production capacity.
+Qatar's Emir Sheikh Tamim bin Hamad al-Thani announced that the nation's LNG production capacity is set to rise to 126 million tones a year by 2027.
+This ambitious expansion aims to bolster Qatar's position further as a leading LNG exporter on the global stage.

+In addition to the expansion of LNG production, Qatar is also focusing on environmental initiatives, particularly in carbon capture and storage (CCS).
+The Emir highlighted the construction of the Middle East's largest carbon capture facility, capable of isolating and storing 2.5 million tones of carbon per year within four years.
+By 2030, this capacity is expected to increase to 9 million tones per year.